The BIG IDEA

 Allow the group to discuss.
 Help your group make connections between the ways they said they “shrink Jesus’ cross” and how appreciating Jesus’ grace helps them not to do that.
 For instance, if I realize that Jesus’ grace makes me acceptable before a holy God, I don’t need to defend myself to others or fake and pretend to be someone I’m not.

-10. Just as Isaiah and Peter became God’s messengers when they experienced his grace, the same is true for us.
+10. When Isaiah and Peter experienced God’s grace, they told someone about it.
 Who is someone you’d like to tell about the grace of Jesus we’ve learned about in this study?

 Allow the group to discuss.
 Lead your group in thinking about a friend, family member, co-worker, teacher, or coach to talk about this with.